Cartoon character exhausted at a cluttered office desk with a glowing exit door - illustration for I hate my job guide

 Almost always one of four causes: a new manager, post-promotion role drift, a finished project that gave you meaning, or burnout that has been building for 6+ months and finally surfaced.
 The "sudden" feeling is usually a delayed reaction to changes that started months ago.

 Both, often at the same time.
-The metaphor becomes literal once cortisol levels stay elevated for weeks, which shows up on standard blood work as sleep debt, blood pressure shift, and immune suppression.
+The physical and mental health impact becomes literal once cortisol levels stay elevated for weeks, showing up on standard blood work as sleep debt, blood pressure shift, and immune suppression.

 Three steps in this order.
 (1) Talk to a doctor or therapist this week, not later.
 Depression makes job-hunting nearly impossible, so treating it first speeds everything up.
 (2) Cap your bleed at work: no uncompensated hours, no optional meetings, hard end-time.
 (3) Start the 30-day exit plan in parallel, even if exit will take 90 days.
 Movement is the treatment for the trapped feeling.
 The full protocol is in section 4.